Mir Mughal

 Mir Mughal, mostly just spelled as 'Mir' or 'Meer' (Kashmiri: میٖر, Persian: مير), is a Kashmiri Muslim clan found both in the Kashmir Valley of Jammu and Kashmir, India, and among the Kashmiri diaspora.

 Origins

 The word "Mir" is a shortened form of the Persian word Mirza, meaning a person of princely blood.
 Mir in this sense is a short form of Mirza which was a honourable title for Mughals.
-They are descendents of Mughals who came to Kashmir from Khorasan and Turkestan in 14th century.
+They are descendents of those people who came to Kashmir from Khorasan and Turkestan in the 14th century.